llpeterson/applications/overlays.md

 [Figure 8](#locate) illustrates what happens for a simple 28-bit ID space.
 To keep the discussion as concrete as possible, we consider the approach used by a particular peer-to-peer network called *Pastry*.
 Other systems work in a similar manner.
-(See the papers cited at the end of the chapter for additional examples.)

 Suppose you are at the node with id `65a1fc` (hex) and you are trying to locate the object with ID `d46a1c`.
 You realize that your ID shares